Where to find the best afternoon tea with kids in London (2024)

 Peggy Porschen Afternoon Tea

-Another fun afternoon tea option for teens is at Peggy Porschen, the pretty-in-pink cafes that serves what Vanity Fair called “the best cupcakes in the world”.
+Another fun afternoon tea option for teens in London is at Peggy Porschen, the pretty-in-pink cafes that serves what Vanity Fair called “the best cupcakes in the world”.

 There are two options for a Peggy Porschen tea.
 The first is at The Lanesborough Hotel, although these are seasonal so not available year-round.
 At all other times you can head to her parlours in Belgravia and Chelsea.
 Afternoon tea is themed according to the season with pretty sandwiches, good-looking cakes, and delicious sweet treats.